nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 - The Greek alphabet: [Unicode Characters in the Greek and Coptic Block (FileFormat.info)](https://www.fileformat.info/info/unicode/block/greek_and_coptic/list.htm)
 - Emojis: [Full Emoji List (unicode.org)](https://unicode.org/emoji/charts/full-emoji-list.html)

-Similarly to phonetics and other special characters, punctuation, such as quotation marks, dashes, etc., should be preserved as they are represented in the source material.
+Similarly to phonetic and other special characters, punctuation, such as quotation marks, dashes, etc., should be preserved as they are represented in the source material.
 This means that careful attention needs to be payed to ensure correct representation of e.g. hyphen minus (- (U+002D)) vs. en dash (– (U+2013)) vs. em dash (— (U+2014)), hyphen minus vs. mathematical minus sign (− (U+2212)), simple quotation marks ("" (U+0022)) vs. typographic quotation marks (”“ (U+201D, U+201C)), etc. Any exceptions to this general rule will be noted in Editing Instructions.

 ### Ligatures
 Depending on the typography of the source material, ligatures may be present in source text.
-These may **not** be captured as dedicated ligature unicode characters, e.g. "ﬆ" (U+FB06).
-Rather, ligatures should be normalised to their separate letter components (e.g. "st") upon capture.
+These must not be captured as dedicated ligature unicode characters, e.g. "ﬆ" (U+FB06).
+Instead, ligatures must be normalised to their separate letter components (e.g. "st") upon capture.

 # Specific Requirements for Advanced Content

 ## Numbers and STEM Content

 Numbers are required to be captured exactly as they are in the source material.
 Decimal and thousand separators must be preserved as they are, using the exact same characters.
 If space is used as thousand separator in large numbers, non-breaking space, the character `&#160;`, must be used.
-Note, that the HTML entity `&nbsp;` is not allowed.
+Note that the HTML entity `&nbsp;` is not allowed.
 If a number has a unit attached to it, the unit should be captured as regular text and any exponents marked up with [^sup^], unless the number is part of a mathematical expression.

 Simple mathematical expressions or other simple STEM related content in non-STEM contexts can be captured as regular text with standard HTML used to mark up exponents or indices.
 The correct Unicode characters must be used to represent mathematical operators or special characters.
 Typical examples of this may be: